Risk adjustment method

 It is common for surgical outcome information to be risk-adjusted because the characteristics of patients treated by surgeons vary, and the outcome of care will be influenced by these characteristics.
 For example, on average, outcomes are worse for sicker patients.

 The postoperative mortality figures for the NHS trusts and surgeons were adjusted for various patient characteristics.
-This included: patient age, sex, site of tumour, performance status, overall fitness (ASA grade), the number of comorbidities, and overall TNM stage.
+This included: age at diagnosis, sex, number of co-morbidities, performance status, T stage, number of positive nodes, site of tumour, and ASA grade.

 We used the same patient characteristics in the risk-adjustment models for both the 30- and 90-day mortality rates.
 The risk adjustment process works by taking into account the overall average mortality rate and the distribution of deaths across the NHS trusts / consultants.
 Because of this, the process will occasionally produce a slightly higher estimate of the 30-day mortality rate than the 90-day mortality rate.
 This quirk of the risk adjustment process is related to the degree of certainty with which we can estimate surgical outcomes.
 As explained below, we use a control chart technique to take into account the degree of certainty in these estimates when assessing surgical outcomes.

 Using control charts to check outcomes are within the expected range

 Surgeon outcome information will always differ from the outcome figures published at a national level because of random variation – some NHS trusts will have higher values and some lower.
 This variation is not communicated when figures are ranked.
 Consequently, these NHS trust or surgeon figures should not be ranked.
 Presenting this information in the form of a league table of surgeon outcomes would be misleading and lead to wrong conclusions about an individual surgeon’s performance.